Create your FREE profile now!

 Join the discussion with physicians and researchers around the globe - sign up for your free Cureus account today.

 Dr. Ganti has published extensively in the field of neurologic emergencies, with high impact.
-Her Google scholar citations reveal an H index of 29, with more than 2,900 citations to her work just in the last few years and over 115 indexed papers.
+Her Google scholar citations reveal an H index of 35, with more than 5500 citations to her work and over 320 indexed papers.
 To put this in perspective, the median H index for Professors of Emergency Medicine is 11, with a median of 23 papers.

 Dr. Ganti is a gifted teacher, as evidenced by her many teaching awards.
-She is the author of the First Aid Clerkship books, which are the number one best sellers amongst medical students.
-Dr. Ganti is a published scholar with over 420 scientific abstracts and manuscripts, and 26 books.
+She is the author of the First Aid Clerkship books, which are the number one bestsellers amongst medical students.
+Dr. Ganti is a published scholar with over 600 scientific abstracts and manuscripts, and 26 books.
 Indeed, one of the talks she frequently gives at national and international meetings is entitled: “Get Published Now!”
-She is a sought-after speaker, and has lectured as a Visiting Professor at Harvard Medical School, and in various parts of the world, including Singapore, Hong Kong, Thailand, Denmark, Ireland, Spain, France, India, the United Arab Emirates and the United Kingdom.
+She is a sought-after speaker, and has lectured as a Visiting Professor at Harvard Medical School, and in various parts of the world, including Singapore, Hong Kong, Thailand, Denmark, Ireland, Spain, France, India, the United Arab Emirates, and the United Kingdom.